Updated April 20, 2021

 “Adopted in all 50 states, the NEC is the benchmark for safe electrical design, installation, and inspection to protect people and property from electrical hazards,” the site says.

-That’s true, as far as it goes.
-The NEC has been adopted in all 50 states.
-But it hasn’t been adopted by all 50 states.
+That’s true on the surface, but slightly misleading: The NEC has been adopted within all 50 states, but it hasn’t been adopted by all 50 states.
 The statement leaves out the complex reality of local building codes, which may or may not line up with state actions.
 Not every state has written compliance with any version of the NEC into their Codes of Regulations.

-So if you’re looking for the legally enforceable edition of the NEC to consult, it’s best to consult your local building department.
-That said, studying state adoption of the NEC is a decent starting point for any electrician who plans to offer services in a new area.
+If you’re looking for the legally enforceable edition of the NEC to consult, the safest course of action is to ask your local building department.
+With that said, studying state adoption of the NEC is a necessary first step for any electrician who plans to offer services in a new area.

 NEC Adoption in State Codes of Regulations

-As of this writing, in April 2019, the following states have adopted the 2008 edition of the NEC into their state Codes of Regulations:
+As of this writing, in April 2021, two states have adopted the 2008 edition of the NEC into their state Codes of Regulations:

-Alabama, California, Delaware, Florida, Louisiana, Maryland, Montana, New Jersey, New York, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Virginia, and West Virginia.
+Alabama, Delaware, Louisiana, Maryland, Montana, Pennsylvania, Oklahoma, and Virginia.

-Alaska, Arkansas, Colorado, Connecticut, Georgia, Hawaii, Idaho, Iowa, Kentucky, Maine, Massachusetts, Michigan, Minnesota, Nebraska, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Oregon, South Dakota, Tennessee, Texas, Utah, Vermont, Washington, Wisconsin, and Wyoming
+Alaska, Arkansas, California, Connecticut, Florida, Hawaii, Idaho, Iowa, Kentucky, Maine, Michigan, Nebraska, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Ohio, Oregon, Rhode Island, South Carolina, Tennessee, Utah, Vermont, West Virginia, and Wisconsin.

 Finally, these are the states that do not have statewide adoption of any version of the NEC.
 Note that counties and municipalities in these states may require adherence to some version of the NEC; consult local building departments for more information.

 The NFPA has two arguments why every state should adopt the latest edition of the NEC with each new issue.
 First, it points out that as electrical products and requirements change, safety standards have to keep up.
-The most up-to-date NEC is also the safest, they say.
+The most up-to-date NEC is also the safest, according to the NFPA.

 The second argument is primarily an economic one.
-Stakeholders will save money on their electrical systems when the entire nation follows the same rules, the NFPA says.
-Their phrase is “economic efficiency through uniformity.”
+Stakeholders will save money on their electrical systems when the entire nation follows the same rules.
+The NFPA uses the phrase “economic efficiency through uniformity” to promote this concept.

-The argument goes like this: When every city has its own electrical codes, electricians have to spend time (which, as we know, equals money) researching unfamiliar standards every time they leave the city limits.
+In other words, when every city has its own electrical codes, electricians have to spend time (and money) researching unfamiliar standards every time they leave the city limits.
 Taxpayer resources are expended on lawmakers hiring experts or writing their own codes.
 Manufacturers can’t be sure that their components are up-to-code nationwide, limiting growth.

 A single nationwide electrical code would be more efficient.
-There are also less-obvious economic benefits of universal adoption of up-to-date NEC editions, says the NFPA.
-The latest NEC allows smaller, more energy-efficient components; it will also provide safety information on newer, greener technologies, like on-site solar panels.
+There are also less-obvious economic benefits of universal adoption of up-to-date NEC editions, per the NFPA.
+The latest version of the National Electric Code allows smaller, more energy-efficient components; it will also provide safety information on newer, greener technologies, like on-site solar panels.
 These innovations will dramatically reduce energy costs for consumers, leaving the NEC a potent gateway to virtually unlimited savings.

 Of course, safety is at the core of the NFPA’s mission.
-Older editions of the NEC aren’t as safe as the latest, they say.
+Older editions of the code may be insufficient for providing consistent protection for property owners.

 In making their claim about the advantages of newer NEC editions, the NFPA has a long history of safety innovations to point to.
 The Code was first published in 1897, and it’s been adapting to the times ever since.